Healthy Homes Assessment Woolwich

 Woolwich Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Woolwich and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required for all Woolwich and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Landlords and property managers must keep records that prove the conformance to the Healthy Homes Standard that apply or will be in force to their rental properties.

-• Property managers and private landlords have to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2024